TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-dashboard/advanced-configurations/templates/template-api.md

 If you have a template registered with your Dashboard, you can use this as the starting point for your new API.
 Tyk will combine the API definition with the template, automating the configuration of any element defined in your chosen template.

 You'll need to identify the template to be used during the import.
 You can use either its unique `id` or the database ID that was assigned when the template was [registered with Tyk Dashboard]({{< ref "product-stack/tyk-dashboard/advanced-configurations/templates/template-api#registering-a-template-with-tyk-dashboard" >}}).
-You provide either the `id` or `DBID` in the `templateID` query parameter in the call to `/apis/oas`.
+You provide either the `id` or `_id` in the `templateID` query parameter in the call to `/apis/oas`.

 For example:
 ``` bash  {linenos=true, linenostart=1}